The Inconvenient Truth About Convenience Fees for Utilities

 Your Fees Can Scale with the Bill Amount

-Service fees can be percentage-based (like 2.5%) instead of flat.
+Service fees can be percentage-based — for example, 2.5% — instead of flat.
 A $50 bill generates a $1.25 fee.
 A $500 bill generates a $12.50 fee.
-Your cost recovery matches your actual costs.
-No more losing money on high-dollar transactions.
+As a result, your cost recovery matches your actual costs.
+There’s no more losing money on high-dollar transactions because the flat fee couldn’t keep up.

 One Fee Structure Across All Channels

-Service fees can apply to online payments, phone payments, in-person payments, and—this is huge—recurring AutoPay transactions.
-No more absorbing 100% of costs on your most valuable payment channel.
+Unlike convenience fees, service fees can apply to online payments, phone payments, in-person payments, and — critically — recurring AutoPay transactions.
+This means you no longer absorb 100% of costs on your most valuable payment channel.
+For the first time, the economics of AutoPay work in your favor.

 You Can Offer Free ACH While Charging for Cards